elle-trees/lsw1.live/README.md

 - **Organized Resources** - Tools, guides, save files, and more.
 - **File Uploads** - Support for both file uploads using uploadthing and external links.
 - **Categories** - Organize downloads by category.
+- **Images** - Downloads can have an image attached to them.

+### Stats
+- **Overview** - An overview of all the major statistics.
+- **WR Progression** - A fully featured WR progression graph that allows looking at the WR progression in any category, run type, and leaderboard type.
+Works with mass importing runs from SRC to import the full history.
+- **Recent WRs** - A table showing the most recent WRs by date.
+- **Longest WRs** - A table showing the longest WRs by period of time, allows filtering by oldest currently held records.

 ### Admin Panel
 - **Run Management** - Verify, reject, or delete runs.